Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Rarer Class| Description|
 |:------------:|:----------|
-|Rarer Class Archetypes:| Depends on the world and has science fiction or medieval setting thrown around in it.
+|Rarer Class Archetypes:| This class depends on the world.
+These classes have a science fiction or medieval setting thrown around in them.
 |Magic Knight:| Other Names: (Known as Hexblade, Spellblade, Rune Knight, Eldritch Knight.)
-The Magic Knight is a hybrid is a combat magician.
+The Magic Knight is a hybrid combat magician.
 Normally weaker at magic than a mage and not as good in combat as a fighter.
 |The Bard:| They use songs for strengthening allies, weakening enemies, status effects, and cause damage.
 Bards are good at diplomacy compared to most classes.
 |The Dancer:| A variation of the Bard, but dances instead.
 Using dance styles to cut up the enemy and other effects.
 |The Monk:| (Known as Black Belt and Martial Artist) The Monk uses their bare fists to fight or use only martial art weapons like nunchucks and staffs.
 They often use Ki Attacks and charge up attacks.
-|The Engineer:| know as Tinker, Machinist, and Gadgeteer.)
+|The Engineer:| (known as Tinker, Machinist, and Gadgeteer.)
 Engineers rely on technology.
 They are seen in most genre related to science fiction.
 For example, steampunk, cyberpunk, and clockpunk.
 They have guns and bombs as weapons.
 They sometimes employ stationary and mobile machines on the battlefield.
 |The Alchemist:| Chemist.
 An Alchemist combines items, magic, and science to make bombs, potions, and sometimes changing the structure of objects or creature around them.
-Sometimes they use their own body in experiments.
+They often they use their own body in experiments.
 |The Psychic:| (Known ad Psion and Mentalist) Psychics use telepathy and psychokinesis to attack the enemies mind or to deal damage to his body.
 It differs from magic because it is done with the mind or brain.
 Magic just comes out of no where.
 Poof!
 Magic.
 |The Gunslinger:| They use a variety of guns most of the time.
 They normally just involve guns to be honest.
 Most of the time very skilled at them compared to engineers.

 #Chapter 17: Upgrading and Export Project